-In 2012/13, Linda from The Umbrella Foundation (Australia) and Beni (Beni Handicrafts) launched a project of delivering sewing machines and materials to outlaying villages.
-Backed by Mountain People and Steps.
-The idea was to train women’s groups to produce and distribute washable sanitary pads, with intent to create income for the woman’s groups.
+In 2012/13, Linda from The Umbrella Foundation (Australia) launched a project of delivering sewing machines and materials to outlaying villages.
+Backed by Mountain People, Beni Handicrafts and Steps.
+The idea was to train women’s groups to produce washable sanitary pads, with intent to create income for the woman’s groups.
 Plus, so they could repair and produce clothing for the village.
-This training in production was backed with general workshops covering health and hygiene.
+This training in production (Beni Handicrafts) was backed with general workshops covering health and hygiene (Steps).

 Freedom Kit Bag – wear with pride!

 Beni Handicrafts produces so they may provide training and income generating employment for women in need.